What is DirectSubs?

 No way!
 Those sites are geared towards homeowners which is great but DirectSubs is geared towards people who participate first hand in the real estate investment & construction industry.

 Our policy is simple – cancel anytime and come back anytime as well.
+The delete account option if at the bottom of the Account Settings page, you can’t miss it.

 This process isn’t much different than the previous explanation.
 In addition to reviewing their rating, you’ll want to meet them and if possible, meet at the jobsite in question.
 It should give you a glimpse into how they run their jobsite which may correlate to their overall professionalism.
 Also, chat with other subcontractors who are on site and ask them about their experience while working with this particular person.